A Printable Christmas Calendar Countdown!

 - Giving to Others

 Now, my Christmas calendar doesn’t have to be the same as yours!
-At the bottom of this article, I included additional activity ideas as well as more religious advent activities to add to your calendar.
+At the bottom of this article, I included additional activity ideas as well as more religious advent calendar activities to add to your template.
 There are ideas for everyone!

 This post contains affiliate links, and I may earn a commission (at no cost to you).
 I only mention products I love and recommend.
 See my disclaimer for more.